-For FY19, the county awarded two capital projects for the college: the completion phase for the renovations to N and ST buildings in the amount of \$9,249,000 and \$2,000,000 for systemic renovations.
-The college recognizes the limitations on the county's bond funding, and consistently requests state funding on eligible projects.
-However, it is mandated that 50 percent local participation be achieved in order to obtain the state match.
+For FY21, the county awarded funding for two capital projects at the college, one of which was the remaining design and first phase of construction for the new Mathematics and Athletics Complex in the amount of \$5,437,000.
+The county agreed to match the state's contributions for FY21 but deferred \$2 million from FY21 to FY22.
+This amount will be added to the FY22 request so that both the state and county are equally funding 50 percent of the project.
+In addition to the \$5.4 million, the county also funded \$1,000,000 for systemic renovations for a total of \$6,437,000.
+The college recognizes the limitations on the county's bond funding, and requests state funding on all eligible projects, however, it is mandated that 50 percent local participation be achieved in order to obtain the state match.